-Currently, in the US, the Food and Drug Administration (FDA) has approved hyperthermia for use in the treatment of cancer when combined with radiation therapy for the "...palliative management of certain solid surface and subsurface malignant tumors (i.e. melanoma, squamous or basal cell tumors, adenocarcinoma, or sarcoma) that are progressive or recurrent despite conventional therapy."
+Currently, in the US, the Food and Drug Administration (FDA) has approved hyperthermia for use in the treatment of cancer when combined with radiation therapy for the "...palliative management of certain solid surface and subsurface malignant tumors (i.e. melanoma, squamous or basal cell tumors, adenocarcinoma, or sarcoma) that are progressive or recurrent despite conventional therapy...".
 The National Comprehensive Cancer Network® (NCCN®) recommends "...that the use of hyperthermia be limited to treatment centers with appropriate training, expertise and equipment...".
-The NCCN® Panel on Breast Cancer concluded that it was a controversial Category 3 recommendation in the treatment of local or regional recurrent breast cancer.

 Following FDA approval, Medicare approved coverage for local hyperthermia when used together with radiation therapy.
 A National Coverage Determination (NCD 110.1) was issued by Medicare (CMS) in December 1984 and remains unchanged.
 It states, "Local hyperthermia is covered under Medicare when used in conjunction with radiation therapy for the treatment of primary or metastatic cutaneous or subcutaneous superficial malignancies.
 It is not covered when used alone or in connection with chemotherapy."
-Coding for this treatment is recognized and published in the current 2018 American College of Radiology (ACR)/American Society for Radiation Oncology (ASTRO) guide.

-Although research into hyperthermic treatments at depths greater than 4 cm is ongoing in the US, it is currently recognized only as investigational as are intraluminal, endocavitary, and interstitial applications.
+Although research into hyperthermic treatments at depths greater than 4 cm is ongoing in the US, it is currently recognized only as investigational, as are intraluminal, endocavitary, and interstitial applications.